Skip to main content

 Skill Atrophy

-• Over-reliance on AI can weaken problem-solving abilities
+Over-reliance on AI can weaken problem-solving abilities and clinical reasoning confidence.

 Learning Depth